 5. Firewall/security software conflicts

 Security software like firewalls and antimalware programs can either outright block your VPN connection or slow it down.
+Many instances of VPN not connecting are of this kind.

 6. Updating the VPN app